scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 		":ref:`herculesfont <herc>`",boolean,false,
 		":ref:`hpbargraphs <hp>`",boolean,true,
 		":ref:`hypercheat <hyper>`",boolean,false,
 		iconspath,string,, "Specifies the path to icons to use as overlay for the ScummVM icon in the Windows taskbar or the macOS Dock when running a game.
-The icon files should be named after the :ref:`gameid <gameid>`, and be an ICO file on Windows, or a PNG file on macOS."
+The icon files should be named after the gameid or the :ref:`ID <id>` as per the GUI, and be an ICO file on Windows, or a PNG file on macOS."
 		":ref:`improved <improved>`",boolean,true,
 		":ref:`InvObjectsAnimated <objanimated>`",boolean,true,
 		":ref:`joystick_deadzone <deadzone>`",integer, 3